Negotiation mistakes event planners must avoid Event Hacks

 There are times when you feel you could have negotiated that deal better or maybe it was far too stretched on the negotiation stage.
 We have all been there especially when it comes to planning an event there are various different scenarios where a tactical and well-routed negotiation discussion can help you get the best of services and sometimes land you on great deals.

-As a part of this people-driven industry, the skill to have a great negation dialogue is always an appreciated talent for event planners but sometimes we end up doing some really common mistakes.
+As a part of this people-driven industry, the skill to have a great negotiation dialogue is always an appreciated talent for event planners but sometimes we end up making some really common mistakes.

-These can be avoided with a simple mindful approach.
-Read ahead to know what are the common negotiation mistakes of the event industry and how to avoid them
+These can be avoided with a simple, mindful approach.
+Read ahead to learn what the common negotiation mistakes of the event industry are and how to avoid them.

 Confusing negotiation with a bargain

 “We often tend to negotiate the way we bargain!”
-Negotiation and bargain sound synonymous but they are two different techniques.
+Negotiation and bargaining sound synonymous but they are two different techniques.
 While bargaining is the negotiation of price alone, negotiation includes much more than price.
 Sometimes, negotiation may even be free from price and it might add value in other ways.
 This value addition may be in the form of some extra service or future commitments or even the barter of offerings.
-In case of negotiation within the organization, it may simply be about convincing superiors for a new idea or pushing subordinates one notch ahead.
-Great event organizers have an innate instinct to go out of the box in recognizing various ways of negotiation.
+In the case of negotiation within the organization, it may simply be about convincing superiors of a new idea or pushing subordinates one notch ahead.
+Great event organizers have an innate instinct to go out of the box and recognize various ways of negotiating.

 Lack of empathy